-The chief markers and internal moderators marked the authorisation scripts individually and without any discussion.
+The chief markers and internal moderators who attended the marking guideline discussion meetings, marked the authorisation scripts individually and without any discussion.
 They were duly authorised as competent to train markers at the provincial marking centres.

 The following areas of non-compliance were noted for their impact on the marking guideline standardisation process: